Returning for Love

 Newest sister-in-law.
 To think he had two of them now.
 He was the only single Miller brother left, something his brothers razzed him about endlessly, and his sisters-in-law spent their time trying to rectify.
 That blind date they’d set him up on last week…

 His hands set out the jars, pre-filled with rocks from the creek, as his mind worked things over.
 As much as he liked seeing Jennifer and Abby happy, he had to put his foot down at some point.
 He’d only ever loved one woman and, well, she wasn’t coming back to Sawyer any time soon.
 Maybe never.
-Which just meant that he’d better be happy with Patches, ‘cause coupledom just wasn’t for—
+Which just meant that he’d better be happy as a bachelor, ‘cause coupledom just wasn’t for—

 And then Jennifer was shoving a watering can with a long spout into his hands.
 “Guests are showing up; I need to go greet them.
 Finish filling these jars up to here,” she pointed to the side of a jar, “with the water, and then put a candle in each one.
 I’ll make sure someone comes along and lights the tea candles.”